 Tim, oblivious to what was happening behind him, tucked himself low over his handlebars and continued peddling.
 Max held his handlebars in a death grip as his speed quickly increased, any thought of trying to peddle his own bike forgotten as he simply fought to maintain his balance.
 He caught a quick glimpse of Tim’s shocked expression as he rocketed past.

 Max flew down Putnam, still accelerating.
 The rocket should have burned out by now, he was sure of it, but he kept gaining speed.
 The pier was quickly approaching, and the shouts of his schoolmates could be heard even over the roar of the rocket motor.
 He lifted his hand to wave them away, warn them that he couldn’t stop, but had to quickly grab the handlebars again as the bike wobbled.
 People dove out of his way as he reached the end of Putnam Avenue, shot across Lakefront Drive, and onto the pier.
 He rattled across the boards of the pier, down its entire length, then off the end.
-He finally let go of the bike as it hit the water, his body briefly skipping across the lake’s surface like a large stone thrown by a mischievous god.
+He finally let go of the bike as it hit the water, his body briefly skipping across the lake’s surface like a large stone thrown by a mischievous giant.
 He thrashed for a moment in the water before standing up, realizing it was only waist deep.

 Max half swam, half walked toward the shore.
 Partway there, his foot snagged his bike.
 He dragged it with him the rest of they way.
 When he emerged from the water he was immediately surrounded by a crowd of yelling youngsters.
 He walked past them to the beginning of the pier where Tim had finally arrived.